The Tapping Evidence Base

 Common questions

-The published research is strong: 9 studies, including 3 randomized controlled trials and 1 meta-analyses or systematic reviews, have examined tapping for athletic performance.
-Most report meaningful reductions in athletic performance.
+The published research is early but encouraging: 8 studies, including 4 randomized controlled trials and 1 meta-analysis or systematic review, have examined Tapping for athletic performance.
+Most report improvements in performance measures or reductions in performance anxiety.
 As with any technique, results vary by person and the strongest future studies will compare tapping directly with established treatments.

-This directory catalogues 9 studies of EFT/tapping for athletic performance: 3 randomized controlled trials, 1 meta-analyses or systematic reviews, and the remainder pilot, outcome, and case studies — each listed with its design, sample size, and source on this page.
+This directory catalogues 8 studies of EFT/Tapping for athletic performance: 4 randomized controlled trials, 1 meta-analysis or systematic review, and the remainder pilot, outcome, and case studies — each listed with its design, sample size, and source on this page.

 Tapping for athletic performance is supported by peer-reviewed research published in indexed medical and psychology journals, including randomized controlled trials and meta-analyses.
 Critics fairly note that some trials use waitlist rather than active comparison groups and rely on self-report; the field has been steadily addressing both.
 The honest summary: a real and growing evidence base, not a settled one — every study, including critical findings, is listed openly on this page.